joe-crick/UpAndRunningWithCanJS/4_Models.md

 - - -

 The next item we're going to go over is can.Model.
 Models make interacting with JSON REST services *really easy*.
-They do this by encapsulating most of the code required to connect to a service, and managing the data the service returns.
+They do this by abstracting most of the code required to connect to a service, and managing the data the service returns.
 Additionally, can.Model extends can.Map, meaning that the objects returned have all of the features of a can.Map, such as being observable.

 We'll use a can.Model to provide data for our restaurant list.